 A high percentage of effort (over 30%) is concentrated on a very limited number of small creeks clustered along the Parks Highway.
-This pattern is reinforced by the inclusion of Willow sub-basin data: taken together, these small drainages3 account for 89,694 fishing days, or 35% of the area total in 1980.
+This pattern is reinforced by the inclusion of Willow sub-basin data: taken together, these small drainages account for 89,694 fishing days, or 35% of the area tota! in 1980.
 Target species in these extremely popular drainages are primarily salmon.

 A near one-to-one relationship between the number of days fished and the total harvest appears common.
 For the anadromous fisheries, harvest rates appear to be a little lower, whereas for the resident fish species rates are higher.
 Since the usual fishing limit is three fish per day, the 1980 harvest level required to satisfy every fisherman every day would be about 356,000 fish (118,590 days fished X 3) or 3.6 times the 1980 harvest.
+Rivel Science I and the state 20 incompany.